OoriData/Toolio/doc/tutorial.md

    }'
 ```

-This is actually not constraining to any output structure, and is just using the LLM as is.
 Here is a request that does constrain return structure:

 ```sh
 curl -X POST "http://localhost:8000/v1/chat/completions" \